 In preparation for labor it is important that the baby is positioned correctly (head down) and not breached (any other position).
 Acupuncture is beneficial in combination with moxa, an ancient Chinese modality of heating acupuncture points with mugwort.
 This is one of the most powerful ways to flip a breached baby into the correct position.

 “Acupuncture prior to birth helps facilitate shorter labors and increase healthy births”

 Once the baby is head down and the woman is nearing the last month of her term we begin to focus on the birth.
 Weekly acupuncture is wonderful for preparing the body for birth and helping labor go as smoothly as possible.
 There are clinical studies proving that weekly acupuncture prior to birth helps facilitate shorter labors and increase healthy births.
 The goal is to avoid medical intervention if possible (i.e. ptosis, cesarian section).

 Postpartum care is essential to the recovery of the mother and therefore the health of her infant.
-It is often overlooked in modern day culture but in ancient China they had many practices including diet, herbs, rest, and acupuncture to help restore the woman’s strength and vitality.
-Herbs and acupuncture are also great for enhancing lactation by increasing milk production and flow.
+It is often overlooked in modern day culture but in ancient China, they had many practices including diet, herbs, rest, and acupuncture to help restore the woman’s strength and vitality.
+Acupuncture and herbs are also great for enhancing lactation by increasing milk production and flow.